mjmlio/mjml/doc/components_2.md

 </mjml>
 ```

+The `MJML` engine will then replace your included files before starting the rendering process.

+### Other file types

-You can also include external `css` files.
+You can include external `css` files.
 They will be inserted the same way as when using a `mj-style`.
 You need to specify that you're including a css file using the `type="css"` attribute.
 If you want the css to be inlined, you can use the `css-inline="inline"` attribute.